7 Tips for Acing Your Online Interview

 Don’t be a party crasher

 Although testing the interview platform in advance is important, be mindful that the link provided for your meeting might not be unique; it might be the same link your future employer uses for other meetings.

 So instead of accidentally crashing someone else’s meeting or job interview, set up your own private A/V test session with a peer or friend.
 You can also use this as an opportunity to take your talking points for a spin.
 Are they easy to read?
 Are they visible to the person you’re chatting with?

 On the day of the interview, if you’re keen to sign on early, only do it about 3-5 minutes in advance and not any earlier.

 For a few more practical tech tips, check out Seth Godin’s post, Zoom Tips for the Modern Age.
 In it, he covers some of the basic best practices for video conferencing.

 Keep your cool — don’t let background hiccups unnerve you.
-“Sometimes your camera won’t work, the dog may bark, or you might knock your water over your desk”, shares Allison Brewerton, Talent Acquisition Partner at Nature’s Path.
+“Sometimes your camera won’t work, the dog may bark, or you might knock your water over your desk”, shares Allison Brewerton, Talent Acquisition professional.
 “We are all in the same boat right now.
 Sometimes unplanned hiccups can be a great icebreaker or memorable moment; this also allows you to demonstrate in real-time how well you can stay calm under stress.”